• Recent Posts

 People wanted to get rid of Labour but they were “not really that stoked about National”.

-One Response to “Larry Baldock: “You will not drown out the voice of the people””
+4 responses to “Larry Baldock: “You will not drown out the voice of the people””

-1. Mrs Dianne Woodward Says:
+1. Mrs Dianne Woodward Avatar

 United Future Peter Dunne’s DONE dictating as Gordon Copeland and Larry Baldock (Kiwi Party) listened to 8 out of 10 Kiwis and dropped dictating Dunne.
 Smacking is child abuse says Mother of all Mothers Ms Sue Bradford (Greens), NZ’s 2nd female PM Miss Clark(Labour), Childrens Commissioner Cindy Kiro, Jim Anderton.